josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ### Track your efforts

-When I was applying for jobs in earnest, I kept a database table in Notion (a spreadsheet, essentially, in case you're not familiar).
+When I was applying for jobs in earnest, I kept a spreadsheet.
 In it, I meticulously tracked every job I'd applied for, when, how, and what the status was, along with any other relevant notes and information.
 This helps in lots of ways:

 1. You can visualize your efforts, and see how far you've gotten;
 2. You won't end up forgetting which companies and roles you've applied to already;